singh1114/pythonprogramming/_posts/2021-09-12-game-development-using-pyglet-pongpong-part-iii.md

 In this part, we will see how to make the objects interact with each other and will learn some fundamentals of pyglet game development.

-So lets begin !
+So let's begin!

 ---

-### Some Fundamentals
+## Some Fundamentals

 In pyglet, the initial window that we see is actually a frame created for us to view.
 Consider frame as a static image, once created it stays in memory as it is, unless or until updated.

 For moving objects, pyglet does something similar to like we know from how videos work.
-A video of 1 second generally have 30 images, updating one after another rapidly so as to create an object moving experience for the viewer.
-You may have heard about 60FPS experience people share now-and-then, that means they saw 60 frames/images flashing rapidly in front of their eyes, all of that in a tiny 1 second and that's why it creates more engaging experience that people love (because your brain is seeing more information in same amount of time).
-Same goes for games like PUBG, where more the FPS, more engaging the user experience would be.
+A video of 1 second generally has 30 images, updating one after another rapidly so as to create an object-moving experience for the viewer.
+You may have heard about 60FPS experience people share now and then, that means they saw 60 frames/images flashing rapidly in front of their eyes, all of that in a tiny 1 second and that's why it creates a more engaging experience that people love (because your brain is seeing more information in the same amount of time).

+The same goes for games like PUBG, where more the FPS, the more engaging the user experience would be.

-So, we know to move objects, we need to update frame 30 times or 60 times or 120 times per second, where each new frame contains different position for objects so as to create an effect of motion.
+So, we know to move objects, we need to update the frame 30 times or 60 times or 120 times per second, where each new frame contains a different position for objects so as to create an effect of motion.

-Remember, we are going to update frame and not the window, in pyglet once a window is created, it stays there for its lifetime, only the frames, that is, the objects whatever we have created/loaded inside the window will update according to their properties.
+Remember, we are going to update the frame and not the window, in pyglet once a window is created, it stays there for its lifetime, only the frames, that is, the objects whatever we have created/loaded inside the window will update according to their properties.

-So, lets move on to create an update function in `pongpong.py` file to update frames !
+So, let's move on to create an update function in `pongpong.py` file to update frames!

-### PongPong Window Update
+## PongPong Window Update

-Lets dive into the code first:
+Let's dive into the code first:

 ```python
 # ./PongPong/pongpong.py